Skip to main content

 The Equity Empowerment Lab: Fostering Social and Economic Equity for Survivors of GBV

 This research seeks to explore these dynamics in depth, using a survivor-centered, intersectional approach.
-The Equity Empower Lab will analyze Botswana’s legal frameworks, healthcare response, police handling of cases, and community-based interventions to determine their effectiveness in preventing and responding to GBV.
-It will investigate gaps in how the Domestic Violence Act and other protective laws are implemented and explore how service providers respond to LBT women seeking assistance.
+The project aims to analyse Botswana’s legal frameworks, healthcare response, police handling of cases, and community-based interventions to determine their effectiveness in preventing and responding to GBV.
+It will also investigate gaps in how the Domestic Violence Act and other protective laws are implemented and explore how service providers respond to LBT women seeking assistance.

 Banner image: Leon Pauleikhoff via Unsplash